-- → Limit the use of high touch items such as printers and whiteboards - → Ensure good ventilation throughout the office and keep windows open where appropriate - → Check that any ventilation or air conditioning systems that normally use a recirculation mode are set up to run on full outside air where this is possible - → Develop a process for decontamination if a member of staff is suspected or a known case of COVID-19 is reported - → Develop a process to ensure staff know what to do if someone feels unwell whilst at work - → Advise staff of the current guidance on PPE which states that workplaces should not encourage the precautionary use of PPE to protect against COVID-19 outside clinical settings although the use of face coverings for example would be a matter of personal choice
+- → Limit the use of high touch items such as printers and whiteboards - → Ensure good ventilation throughout the office and keep windows open where appropriate - → Check that any ventilation or air conditioning systems that normally use a recirculation mode are set up to run on full outside air where this is possible - → Develop a process for decontamination if a member of staff is suspected or a known case of COVID-19 is reported - → Develop a process to ensure staff know what to do if someone feels unwell whilst at work - → Advise staff of the current guidance on PPE which states that workplaces should not encourage the precautionary use of PPE to protect against COVID-19 outside clinical settings - → Advise staff on the latest information on the use of face coverings in the workplace

-- Health Protection Scotland have provided some useful resources in relation to hand hygiene and guidance for nonhealthcare settings along with a poster for key messages in the workplace - The Scottish Government has published advice on the public use of face coverings.
-Although members of staff will not be required to use face coverings when working in an office environment, employers should support staff who choose to do so - The UK Government has provided specific guidance on COVID-19 decontamination in non-healthcare settings - The World Health Organisation has produced interim guidance on the cleaning and disinfection of environmental surfaces in the context of COVID-19 which includes a section on non-healthcare settings - Unite have also outlined some examples of procedural infection controls and facilities for the workplace - IOSH have prepared a workplace hygiene factsheet which includes a caution/care checklist - CIBSE have published some best practice advice on ventilation and the use HVAC equipment in order to reduce the risk of COVID-19 transmission
+- Health Protection Scotland have provided some useful resources in relation to hand hygiene and guidance for nonhealthcare settings along with a poster for key messages in the workplace - The Scottish Government has published advice on the public use of face coverings recommending that these should be used in enclosed spaces where physical distancing is difficult.
+Face coverings are also now mandatory in some environments such as retail and public transport.
+Employers should support staff who wish to wear a face covering in their workplace even where this is not required by law. - The UK Government has provided specific guidance on COVID-19 decontamination in non-healthcare settings - The World Health Organisation has produced interim guidance on the cleaning and disinfection of environmental surfaces in the context of COVID-19 which includes a section on non-healthcare settings - Unite have also outlined some examples of procedural infection controls and facilities for the workplace

+- IOSH have prepared a workplace hygiene factsheet which includes a caution/care checklist - CIBSE have published some best practice advice on ventilation and the use HVAC equipment in order to reduce the risk of COVID-19 transmission